 The call discussions emphasize the role of using orchard ecology and pest biology to inform insect and disease management.
 The program also addresses fruit thinning, tree nutrition, pesticide selection and application timing of low-risk conventional and organic-approved pesticides.
 If you are concerned about the invasive brown marmorated stink bug (BMSB), AppleTalk will keep you current on the latest BMSB activity.

 Call facilitators John Aue, Threshold IPM Services and Peter Werts, IPM Institute shares their wealth of knowledge and experience as an IPM consultants for the tree fruit industry in Illinois, Minnesota and Wisconsin.
-John has been consulting for over 25 years and Peter is beginning his 12th season as a crop scout and consultant.
+John has been consulting for over 25 years and Peter is beginning his 14th season as a crop scout and consultant.
 Guest speakers are featured periodically during the 16-week program.
-In 2019, tree fruit experts from Cornell University, Michigan State University and the University of Wisconsin-Madison shared their expertise on AppleTalk.
+In 2020, tree fruit experts from the University of Wisconsin-Madison, Penn State and others shared their expertise on AppleTalk.

 If you miss a call, a link to the call recording and a call summary are emailed and posted to the AppleTalk blog within 24-48 hours of each AppleTalk.